sensu/sensu-docs/content/sensu-go/5.16/guides/troubleshooting.md

 ## Sensu backend startup errors

-The following errors are expected when starting up a Sensu backend with the default configuration.
+The following errors are expected when starting up a Sensu backend with the default configuration:

 {{< highlight shell >}}
 {"component":"etcd","level":"warning","msg":"simple token is not cryptographically signed","pkg":"auth","time":"2019-11-04T10:26:31-05:00"}